-We performed a retrospective analysis of a cohort of patients treated with PTNS for OAB in 2015 and 2016 in our hospital.
+This study is a retrospective analysis of a cohort of OAB patients treated with PTNS in 2015 and 2016 in our hospital.
 All patients were asked to complete a 3-day voiding diary at baseline and after 12-weeks of PTNS treatment.
-Parameters extracted from the voiding diaries were FUPS, nocturnal polyuria index (NPI) and episodes of nocturia.
-FUPS was determined by the time a patient went to bed to the time of the first episode of nocturia in minutes (3).
-NPI was defined as nocturnal urine volume of 0.33 or more of total 24 hours urine volume (2).
 Statistical analysis was done using a paired students t-test.